-Sylvia Allen was a woman of strong character.
-She was born on May 27, 1960, the daughter of an Allegan county resident, the middle child of nine.
-She had five children of her own: LaTanya, Katy, Althella, Termaine, and Kira, and wanted to provide a good life for them.
+Sylvia Allen was born on May 27, 1960, the daughter of an Allegan county resident, the middle child of nine.
+She later had five children of her own: LaTanya, Katy, Althella, Termaine, and Kira; like every mother, she wanted to provide a good life for them.

-She had been living with her mother in Chicago.
-Her mother died in 1983 and in 1985 she decided to move to Pullman, Michigan, in order to be closer to her father.
-She found a big house that would accommodate her five children.
+After her mother died, Sylvia moved to Pullman, Michigan to be closer to her father, and found a big house that could accommodate her five children.
 She had a dream of buying that house for her family.
-The landlord, who was reluctant to rent to a family with so many children, was pleased with the quality maintenance of Sylvia’s home.
-People commented that she was a meticulous housekeeper, “You would never have known five children lived there; it was so tidy!”
+The landlord, who was reluctant to rent to a family with so many children, became pleased with the quality maintenance of Sylvia’s home.
+People commented that she was a meticulous housekeeper: “You would never have known five children lived there; it was so tidy!”

 After living in Michigan about a year, Sylvia met and started dating a young man.
-As the relationship developed he became more controlling and very possessive of Sylvia.
-Over time it escalated to physical violence-- beatings were taking place.
+As the relationship developed he became more controlling and possessive of her.
+Over time it escalated to physical violence and beatings.
 Sylvia told only a few people about her situation; shame silences victims of domestic violence.
-But, Sylvia knew she had to take the steps necessary to regain her life.
-She knew there had to be a way out.
+But she knew she had to take the steps necessary to regain her life.
+Sylvia wanted to get out.

-She took advantage of options that would grant opportunities to her.
-She embarked on the challenge of getting an education, pursuing a GED through the Adult Education Program at Pearl School.
-Sylvia was an eager and bright student; at the top of her class.
-She graduated in the late winter of 1988 and started making plans to go to college.
+She took advantage of nearby opportunities and pursued a GED through the Adult Education Program at Pearl School.
+Sylvia was an eager and bright student; she graduated in the late winter of 1988 at the top of her class and started making plans to go to college.
 Sylvia was full of hope.
 She had a mission.
-Living in a rural area with no transportation was isolating, so she learned how to drive and received her driver’s license.
-She had used the services of the school van to attend Pearl School, and now she was behind the wheel … she was on the move!
+Along with getting an education, Sylvia learned how to drive and received her driver’s license.
+She was going places.

-This threatened her boyfriend.
-He was losing control of her movements.
-Their relationship reached a crisis point when Sylvia learned of the pregnancy of a 16 year-old girl and that her boyfriend was the father.
-Sylvia absolutely wanted to break off the relationship.
-She refused to see him.
-He escalated to the point of desperation.
-On the night of January 20, 1989, Sylvia’s boyfriend held her hostage in a wooded field near her home throughout the night.
-By early morning, she had convinced him to allow her to return home.
-She managed to escape from him and went to her father’s house and called the Michigan State Police.
-When the State Police arrived at her home, they did not find the boyfriend there.
-Sylvia’s father also searched in vain to find him.
+Her new-found independence and self-esteem threatened her boyfriend; he was losing control of her.
+Their relationship reached a crisis point when Sylvia learned of the pregnancy of a 16 year-old girl -- her boyfriend was the father.
+Sylvia fought to break off the relationship and refused to see him.
+However, he soon retaliated.
+On the night of January 20, 1989, Sylvia’s boyfriend kidnapped her and held her hostage in a wooded field near her home throughout the night.
+By early morning, Sylvia had convinced him to allow her to return home.
+After escaping from him, she went to her father’s house and called the Michigan State Police, but they were unable to fine him.

-Sylvia and her father began the large task of moving her possessions out of her home.
-On a return trip to Sylvia’s home, her oldest daughters, Tanya and Katie went along to help.
-Neighbors also assisted in the move.
-Everyone was scurrying about packing, when the telephone rang, Sylvia answered it and as she spoke, a gunshot blast was heard.
-She was hit in the temple.
-Her boyfriend had hidden in the house waiting for her to return.
-At 6:42pm on January 21, the Allegan County Sheriff’s Department and Michigan State Police arrived.
-An ambulance accompanied them.
+On January 21, Sylvia and her father began the large task of moving her possessions out of her home.
+Everyone was scurrying about packing, when the telephone rang, Sylvia answered it and as she spoke, a gunshot blast went off.
+Her boyfriend shot her in the temple; he had hidden in the house waiting for her to return.
 Sylvia was pronounced dead on arrival at Allegan General Hospital, a victim of domestic violence.
 She was 28 years old.